Skip to Content

 CAL FIRE to Release 2025 Fire Hazard Severity Maps

 SONOMA COUNTY, CA – CAL FIRE has notified local government fire and planning departments about the potential release of the 2025 Local Responsibility Area (LRA) Fire Hazard Severity Maps.
-While the exact release date is yet to be determined, CAL FIRE issued written notice to agencies in December 2024.
+The maps were released on February 24, 2025.

 Sonoma County adopted the Sonoma County Fire Safety Ordinance #6396 in 2022, which references development regulations in both the State Responsibility Area (SRA) and LRA Very High Fire Hazard Severity Zones (VHFSZ).
 CAL FIRE, in coordination with the Office of the State Fire Marshal, is mandated under Title 14 of the Natural Resources Code to periodically update these maps and severity zones.
 As part of this process, CAL FIRE is required to notify local governments before releasing updated severity zone maps for both the SRA and LRA.